Hwangbo: 2014–2016: Entrepreneur

 On 21 March 2014, she established the personal clothing store BO!
 GO! and a private "muah puntual" coffee shop was opened in the Mapo area in Seoul.

 2016–present: Return

 Hwangbo returned to the entertainment industry after a sabbatical of 3 years.
 She continues working as a model, participating at the Seoul Fashion Week.
 Since 2017, she has appeared as a recurring guest on various shows such as the Knowing Bros.
 In August 2018, she paired up with Nam Bo-ra in Secret Unnies.

 Charity work

 Hwangbo is part of "Compassion", a charity group, since 2007.
 She actively helps people seeking refuge in Seoul, and directs money to the Revival Project.

 Personal life

 Hwangbo actively participates in community activities.
 On 5 February 2011, Hwangbo entered the restaurant business with her trusted friend and colleague, Shim Tae Yoon.
 She is currently the co-owner of the branch, Shimsontang, in the Mapo district, situated in the northwest of Seoul, South Korea.
 In 2014, she launched BO!
 GO!, an online fashion clothing store, a coffee shop and pub.

-In 2016, she started a relationship with a Hong Kong resident.